1. They’re neurotoxins!

 7. Safety is tested by chemical companies.

-Rather than relying on impartial independent studies to verify the safety of chemical pesticides, the Environmental Protection Agency lets the manufacturers make testing an inside job.
-It’s no wonder we were once told DDT was a-okay and that today’s pesticide manufacturers claim many of the neurotoxic substances are safe to use at home.
+Rather than relying on impartial independent studies to verify the safety of conventional pesticides, the Environmental Protection Agency lets the manufacturers make testing an inside job.
+It’s no wonder we were once told DDT was a-okay and that today’s conventional pesticide manufacturers claim many of the neurotoxic substances are safe to use at home.